 10. Rasmussen College

 Rasmussen College has a BA in Graphic Design that puts creativity and inspiration to the test.
 The graphic design degree at Rasmussen is one that students should not pass up.
-The program offers each student with two specializations that may be valuable to game designers: Animation and Motion Graphics, or Web and Interactive design.
+The program offers each student two specializations that may be valuable to game designers: Animation and Motion Graphics, or Web and Interactive Design.
 The online degree also is accomplished within thirty-six months through the Flexchoice option, a way to combine traditional classes and self-directed assignments as one.
 Courses in the curriculum include 2D and 3D modeling, motion graphics, digital special effects, and character modeling.

 Tuition at Rasmussen College is very affordable, and scholarships are available as well.
 The college is located in Stillwater, MI.
 The University offers seven schools.
 It is also a regionally accredited institution.
-As part of the technology school, the graphics design degree is fully available online.
+As part of the technical school, the graphics design degree is fully available online.